 Review and Recommendation to the Assembly

-The Annotated Draft Assembly Ordinance of the Title 21 Homeless and Transient Shelter Text Amendment is available below:
+The Planning Department Staff Report for the March 1, 2021 meeting and the Annotated Draft Assembly Ordinance of the Title 21 Homeless and Transient Shelter Text Amendment are available below:

 November 19, 2020

 The Municipality of Anchorage, Planning Department, has prepared a community discussion draft of changes amending Anchorage Municipal Code Title 21 - Land Use Planning for homeless and transient shelters.
 Homeless shelters are facilities designed to provide minimum necessities of life, including overnight accommodation, on a limited, short-term basis for individuals and families during periods of dislocation or emergency pending formulation of longer-term planning.

 Conditional Use in the PLI and B-3 Zones

 Under current Anchorage Municipal Code, homeless and transient shelters are only allowed within the Public Lands and Institutions (PLI) Zoning District as a conditional use.
 The limitation to one Zoning District makes it difficult to provide additional beds.
 In addition, much of the PLI land is designated for parks and institutions or is not located near public transit and other necessary services.
 The proposed Title 21 amendments would also allow homeless and transient shelters within the General Business (B-3) Zoning District as a conditional use.
 Conditional uses must meet criteria to obtain a permit prior to operating.
 The criteria for conditional uses include compatibility with uses on adjacent properties and mitigation for potential impacts of the use.